Are you struggling to bring in a steady stream of high-converting organic traffic?

 Don't just take your chances on whatever Google decides to pull up from your article as the meta description.
 Use a tool like Yoast to give yourself full control over it for every post and page you create:

-According to Neil Patel, meta descriptions should be:
+Meta descriptions should be:

 - Inspire curiousity